analogdevicesinc/ai8x-synthesis/README.md

 Example:
 	 `pool_stride: 2`

+##### `in_channels` (Optional)

+`in_channels` specifies the number of channels of the input data.
+This is usually automatically computed based on the weights file and the layer sequence.
+This key allows overriding of the number of channels.
+See also: `in_dim`.

+Example:
+  `in_channels: 8`

 ##### `in_dim` (Optional)

 `in_dim` specifies the dimensions of the input data.
-This is usually automatically computed; however, when merging layers or flattening data, this key allows overriding of the dimensions.
+This is usually automatically computed based on the output of the previous layer or the layer(s) referenced by `in_sequences`.
+This key allows overriding of the automatically calculated dimensions.
+See also: `in_channels`.

 Example:
   `in_dim: [64, 64]`

 ##### `in_sequences` (Optional)

-`in_sequences` can be used to concatenate input data by combining the outputs of several prior layers, for example when implementing a *fire* operator.
+By default, a layer’s input is the output of the previous layer. `in_sequences` can be used to point to the output of one or more arbitrary previous layers, for example when processing the same data using two different kernel sizes, or when combining the outputs of several prior layers. `in_sequences` can be specified as an integer (for a single input) or as a list (for multiple inputs).
+As a special case, `-1` is the input data.
+The `in_offset` and `out_offset` must be set to match the specified sequence.

 Example:
   `in_sequences: [2, 3]`

+See the [Fire example](#example) for a network that uses `in_sequences`.

+##### `out_channels` (Optional)

+`out_channels` specifies the number of channels of the output data.
+This is usually automatically computed based on the weights and layer sequence.
+This key allows overriding the number of output channels.

+Example:
+  `out_channels: 8`

 ##### `streaming` (Optional)